Wheelhouse Comparable Sets

 The third chart below offers one more vantage point to see how our Comp Set model works.

-In total, Wheelhouse’s Comp Set model identifies and compares both a broad and narrow set of competitors.
-Over the years, our data has illustrated that it is best to price against a larger set of ‘potential competitors’, as opposed to a smaller set of ‘certain competitors’.
+In total, Wheelhouse’s Comp Set model analyzes and identifies both a broad and narrow set of comparable units.
+Over the years, our data has illustrated that it is best to price against a larger set of ‘potential comparable units’, as opposed to a smaller set of ‘certain comparable units’.

-Additionally, due to this approach, we can show customers a broader set of ‘potential competitors’, which can be useful in providing a broader range of insights when either (a) comparing performance metrics or (b) deciding on a pricing strategy.
+Additionally, due to this approach, we can show customers a broader set of ‘potential comparable units’, which can be useful in providing a broader range of insights when either (a) comparing performance metrics or (b) deciding on a pricing strategy.